Accessing Customer Accounts

 - The user logs in to Wise.

-- The user agrees to provide access to partner application.
+- The user agrees to give your application access to one of their Wise profiles.

 These steps are explained in more detail below.

-1. Your banking app redirects user to Wise authorization web page
+1. Your app redirects user to Wise authorization page

-Your website or app opens the following url in the user's browser - environment information
+Your website or app opens Wise authorization page in the user's browser.

 2. The user logs in to Wise